mkorpela/pabot/README.md

   * The order of suites can be changed.
   * If a directory (or a directory structure) should be executed sequentially, add the directory suite name to a row as a ```--suite``` option.
   * If the base suite name is changing with robot option [```--name / -N```](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#setting-the-name) you can also give partial suite name without the base suite.
-  * You can add a line with text  to force executor to wait until all previous suites have been executed.
+  * You can add a line with text `#WAIT` to force executor to wait until all previous suites have been executed.
   * You can group suites and tests together to same executor process by adding line `{` before the group and `}` after.
 Note that `#WAIT` cannot be used inside a group.
   * You can introduce dependencies using the word `#DEPENDS` after a test declaration.
 This keyword can be used several times if it is necessary to refer to several different tests.
 Please take care that in case of circular dependencies an exception will be thrown.
 Note that each `#WAIT` splits suites into separate execution blocks, and it's not possible to define dependencies for suites or tests that are inside another `#WAIT` block or inside another `{}` brackets.
   * Note: Within a group `{}`, neither execution order nor the `#DEPENDS` keyword currently works.
 This is due to limitations in Robot Framework, which is invoked within Pabot subprocesses.
 These limitations may be addressed in a future release of Robot Framework.
 For now, tests or suites within a group will be executed in the order Robot Framework discovers them — typically in alphabetical order.